Cycling-Bear-Studio/Addressables-Firebase-Storage/Storage/Addressables/README.md

 If you want to change assets on the remote server and expect users to get this updated assets you need to have your `catalog.json` along with the `catalog.hash` on your server and also retrieve it from the server.
 If you serve assets that never change or only change when you also update your app/game to the customer than you can also use a local catalog and skip this step.

+### Usage

+Use the Addressables window and select `Build->Build Player Content`.
+Now you should have the bundles in the specified `RemoteBuildPath`.
+Upload these bundles to Firebase Storage matching the path you set at `RemoteLoadPath`.
+Hit play and after a small delay to download the bundles you should see your remote Firebase Storage bundles popping up. :)